Doc Samson: Powers and abilities

 Doc Samson possesses superior physical attributes as a result of bombardment to concentrated gamma rays.
 The gamma radiation mutated Samson's physique by adding considerable muscle and bone mass to his body, thus granting him immense strength.
-Initially, Samson's powers are dependent on the length of his hair and the longer it was, the stronger he becomes.
-His mutation has been stabilized since then, making it irrelevant now.
-His strength is equal to that of the Gray Hulk, a.k.a.
-Joe Fixit, but less powerful than the latter in a calm emotional state.
-However, unlike the Savage Hulk, it does not increase due to adrenaline surges while angry.
+Initially, Samson's physical strength depends upon the length of his hair, though his mutation eventually stabilized, making the length of his hair no longer a factor.
+His strength is equal to that of the Gray Hulk, but less powerful than the latter in a calm emotional state.
+However, unlike the Savage Hulk, it does not increase due to adrenaline surges while getting angry.
 Like other gamma mutates, Samson is also able to run at tremendous speeds.
 He can even leap incredible distances vertically and horizontally, though not nearly as far as the Hulk, Abomination, or She-Hulk.

 Aside from more muscle/bone mass, his bodily tissues are fortified and considerably harder than to those of an ordinary human, thus granting him dynamic durability.
 Samson can withstand falls from great heights, extreme temperatures, high caliber bullets, and massive impact forces like being repeatedly struck by the Hulk without sustaining injury.
-Due to his fully advanced musculature, Samson's muscles produce considerably less fatigue toxins during physical activity than a normal human, and grant him unnatural stamina.
+Due to his advanced musculature, Samson's muscles produce considerably less fatigue toxins during physical activity than a normal human, and grant him unnatural stamina.
 He has demonstrated this to battle a mindless incarnation of the Hulk for more than six hours.